Updated: October 29, 2025

 How Much Workers' Comp Insurance Do I Need in Vermont?

-Businesses that fail to maintain proper coverage face fines of up to $100 per day, and employers could face criminal charges for willful violations.
+Unless you qualify for a workers' comp exemption, you'll face fines of up to $100 per day if you fail to maintain proper coverage, and employers could face criminal charges for willful violations.

 minusSign icon